-But sure enough, just two weeks later, on July 26th, 1983, there had been a terrible boating accident off of Shelter Island.
-A young couple had gotten into the family sailboat and they were in a very sheltered harbor and they had to take it out by motor to get it into the bay, and because it was a full moon, the tide was higher than usual, and their mast hit a wire hanging over this little outlet area.
+But sure enough, two weeks later, the newspaper reported a terrible boating accident off of Shelter Island.
+A young couple had gotten into the family sailboat in a very sheltered harbor and were taking it out by motor to get it into the bay.
+The tide was higher than usual because of the full moon, and their mast hit a wire hanging over a little outlet area.
 The family, who was watching from the shore, had no idea what had happened, and just saw the couple collapse, right before the boat burst into flames.
-The family freaked out, called their names to no response; the boat kind of stalled there because it hit this line, and the father, who had just had open heart surgery, jumped in the water and swam out to see what happened while the mom is watching worriedly.
-She saw him grab the side of the boat and immediately fall backwards into the water.
+The family freaked out, called their names to no response; and the father jumped in and swam out to see what happened.
+His wife saw him grab the side of the boat and then immediately fall backwards, back into the water.

-The mother, horrified, called 911, and when they came, they discovered the water was boiling.
+Horrified, she called 911, and when they came, they discovered the water was boiling.
 It turned out the power line they had hit was a high voltage power line, that had never been designated as such.
 The coroner’s report showed the young couple was electrocuted, and the father died of a heart attack trying to save them.
-It was a terrible accident, made almost more so because my nana foresaw the whole thing.”
+It was a horrific accident, made almost more so because my nana foresaw the whole thing.